Shopify/buy-button-wordpress/README.md

 **License:**           GPLv2
 **License URI:**       http://www.gnu.org/licenses/gpl-2.0.html

+## Notice

+Starting June 30th, Shopify will no longer maintain the WordPress Plugin.
+You can continue to use the WordPress plugin, but Shopify will no longer be updating the plugin or providing support.

+We encourage you to [login to Shopify](https://www.shopify.com/login) to manage your products, orders, and customers.
+To add products to your WordPress site in the future, you can use the [Shopify Buy Button](https://help.shopify.com/manual/sell-online/buy-button/create-buy-button).
+With the Buy Button, you can customize font, colour and layout to compliment your brand.

+If you have questions please contact Shopify’s [support team](mailto:https://help.shopify.com/questions).

+## Description ##

 The most powerful way to sell products on your WordPress website&mdash;display products, add a shopping cart, and a secure checkout.

-## Description ##

 Finally, an ecommerce plugin that doesn't require hours of customization or developer time.
 This simple to use, beautiful, powerful ecommerce plugin is everything you need to start making money on WordPress&mdash;today.
 This is the official Shopify WordPress plugin, built by the ecommerce company trusted by over 300,000 ecommerce merchants worldwide.